osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

     "ways": [
         // An example of a way
         {
             // REQUIRED.
 The positive integer ID of the way.
+The main OSM API
+            // has a maximum way ID well under 2^31 but software MAY want to
+            // use a representation that supports IDs >2^31.
+Some software uses
+            // high IDs (>2^32) when making one OSM file from multiple sources.
             "id": 1,

             // The next attributes are the same for nodes, ways, and relations